 One cannot overlook one of the most noteworthy figures in the history of professional boxing: Cassius Clay who, after becoming champion, changed his name to Muhammad Ali.
 The 60s-80s saw other remarkable boxers like Sonny Liston, Joe Frazier, George Foreman, and Carlos Monzon.
 The 80s on into the 21st century were filled with more great boxers and much controversy over domestic violence and other factors among the boxers.
 Some of the big names include Larry Holmes, Sugar Ray Leonard, and Lennox Lewis, among others.

 Since the Turn of the Century

 In the last 15 years MMA—an acronym for mixed martial arts—has slowly taken over the scene, pushing professional boxing to the sidelines and causing a slow decline.
 Professional boxing is still going strong in Britain, however, and it has also risen up in certain parts of Europe.
 Due to this cultural shift, some changes have occurred in regards to boxing championship title holders.
 Since the turn of the century names like Roy Jones Jr., Dariusz Michalczewski, Vitali and Wladimir Klitschko have turned up.
 There has also been a surprising increased interest in lower weight classes, in fact so much so that it is safe to say that professional boxing is still very much alive and a thriving part of the world.
-Subscribe to one of the Comcast Sports Packages to keep up to date with all the action.
+Sign up for Time Warner Cable Sports at cabletelevisionbundles.s9.com/time-warner-cable-sports-packages-.html to keep up to date with all the action.